Yomguithereal/mnemonist/index-structure.md

 The `Index` either takes a single argument being a hash function that will process both inserted items or keys & the queries; or two arguments, the first being the hash function for the inserted items or keys and the second for the queries.

+Alternatively, one may build a "complex" index by providing a list of descriptors that will each create a subindex based on different hash methods.

 *Example with one hash function*

 ```js